vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/index.md

    To access the Service Installer CLI, log in over SSH.
 Enter `ssh root@<Service-Installer-VM-IP>`.

-## Service Installer for VMware Tanzu Support Matrix
+## <a id=sivt-support> </a> Service Installer for VMware Tanzu Support Matrix
+The following describe the SIVT support for Tanzu Kubernetes Grid (TKG), vSphere with Tanzu, VMware Cloud Director, and Tekton.

 ### Tanzu Kubernetes Grid Support Matrix